Convergence by Roslye Ultan

 —Loren Niemi, storyteller and author of Circus Rex and What Haunts Us

-In CONVERGENCE, the author offers the reader a chance to experience the often-profound juxtaposition of love and loss, pain and recovery through the lens of nature’s radiant light.
+In CONVERGENCE, Roslye Ultan offers us a chance to experience the often-profound juxtaposition of love and loss, pain and recovery through the lens of nature’s radiant light.
 Shadows are cast in search of the regenerative forces of the will to keep on going.
 Ultan writes, Spread wide/ to unknown places/ plant your sacred seeds/ in generative emerald groves.The author chooses a musical rhythm and lyrical form to chronicle her journey, which starts in the quiet place of grief, losing a spouse, and continues to map a life of childhood experiences, travels, heritage, and traditions, awakening to love and mythological references; culminating in a cadence of spiritual reflections.
 Each poem in Convergence summons us to come, singing, with an observation and exploration of emotional, sensual, and reflective thinking.
 No doubt, it is in search of meaning prompted by an uncanny, and ordinary wish to transcend toward the sublime.

 Cover art by Harriet Bart, used with permission.